 “We can’t solve problems by using the same kind of thinking we used when we created them.”

-At Thriveworks Newton, we believe everyone can learn something valuable through work with a skilled, compassionate mental health professional—whether you’re between accepting a huge job promotion and leaving it all behind to pursue your real dream; you’re struggling with what to do and how to feel after your divorce; or you’ve been experiencing some strange psychological symptoms and you are in search of answers.
-In any case, a cognitive behavioral therapist at Thriveworks Newton can help.
+At Thriveworks Counseling, we believe everyone can learn something valuable through work with a skilled, compassionate mental health professional—whether you’re between accepting a huge job promotion and leaving it all behind to pursue your real dream, you’re struggling with what to do and how to feel after your divorce, or you’ve been experiencing some strange psychological symptoms and you are in search of answers.
+In any case, a cognitive behavioral therapist at Thriveworks Counseling in Newton, MA can help.

 How Does CBT Work?